-Because interest rates and the debt markets have such a significant effect in forex, it pays to keep a close eye on them.
-It isn’t enough just to wait for the announcements and guidance from central banks.
+Interest rates have a significant effect in the foreign exchange markets.
+For that reason it pays to keep a close eye on them.
+Often it isn’t enough just to wait for rate changes to happen.

-As well as setting borrowing costs, interest rates have a profound effect on a country’s economy.
-For these reasons, interest rates are one of the fundamental drivers behind movements in currency exchange rates.
+Interest rates have a pronounced effect on a country’s economy.
+That makes them one of the fundamental forces behind movements in currency exchange rates.

 It isn’t enough just to wait for the announcements and guidance from central banks.
 By then it’s usually too late.

 Interest rates in most advanced economies have a tendency to run in cycles.
 Low interest rates “kick start” an economy by making it easier for businesses to borrow money to invest and grow.
 They also encourage consumers to spend rather than save.